TristanBandat/cdir/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- [ ] I have read open and closed issues for duplicates.
+- [ ] I have searched open and closed issues for duplicates.

 **Describe the bug**
 A clear and concise description of what the bug is.